algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 - **Bubble Plugin**: Additional plugins to enhance the application (e.g., API Connector, Barcode Scanner, etc.).
 - **Bubble Database**: Database to store the data of the application.

-All these technologies are used directly on the Bubble[^1] platform.
-Therefore, there is no need to install anything more in the application. <br>
+All these technologies are used directly on the Bubble platform.
+Therefore, there is no need to install anything more in the application.

 ### 6.2 How will it work?

-We will have two sides on our application, a front-end side (the visible part of the application) and a back-end side (the database + all the workflows). <br>
+We will have two sides on our application, a front-end side (the visible part of the application) and a back-end side (the database + all the workflows).
 - As an **input** of the application, we will have the user who will interact with the application.
-The user will be able to enter data (e.g., scan a barcode, search for a *cheese or wine* product, etc.) and the application will process these data to provide the desired output. <br>
+The user will be able to enter data (e.g., scan a barcode, search for a *cheese or wine* product, etc.) and the application will process these data to provide the desired output.
-- The **output** of the application will be the data displayed to the user (e.g., recipes, products, etc.) and the actions performed by the application (e.g., store data in the database, execute workflow[^2], etc.). <br>
+- The **output** of the application will be the data displayed to the user (e.g., recipes, products, etc.) and the actions performed by the application (e.g., store data in the database, execute workflow[^2], etc.).

 ## 7. Bubble Platform

-Bubble[^1] is a no-code platform that allows the creation of web applications without any programming knowledge.
-To create an application, we place blocks, more precisely called **elements**, on a page and define their properties to create a rendering similar to an HTML[^3] page. <br>
+Bubble is a no-code platform that allows the creation of web applications without any programming knowledge.
+To create an application, we place blocks, more precisely called **elements**, on a page and define their properties to create a rendering similar to an HTML[^3] page.

 ### 7.1 Front-end

 #### 7.1.1 Pages

 If you want to create an application with multiple sections/pages, you must create them in the **Pages** menu.
-The particularity of Bubble[^1] is that you need to create a page like an HTML[^3] page for each new interface even if the application has only one but with multiple menus. <br>
+The particularity of Bubble is that you need to create a page like an HTML page for each new interface even if the application has only one but with multiple menus.

 ![Pages Menu](/Documents/Technical/Images/pages_menu.jpeg)

 #### 7.1.2 Drag & Drop Menu

 To add an element (as we see at the top of the section), you can drag and drop it from the bar on the left side, as shown in the image.
-They act like flex containers[^4] in HTML[^3][^4], allowing you to group elements but also, put them in a Row, Column with a Space Between each element in the container, and so on. <br>
+They act like flex containers[^4] in HTML, allowing you to group elements but also, put them in a Row, Column with a Space Between each element in the container, and so on.

 ![Drag & Drop Menu](/Documents/Technical/Images/drag_&_drop_menu.jpeg)

 #### 7.1.3 Styles Menu

 The styles menu is used to customize the appearance of the elements in the application.
 You can change the font, color, size, and other properties of the elements.
-Changes made here apply to all elements of the same type (like a CSS tag[^5] in a style sheet). <br>
+Changes made here apply to all elements of the same type (like a CSS tag[^5] in a style sheet).

 ![Styles Menu](/Documents/Technical/Images/styles_menu.jpeg)